 Gingerbread House is Where the Heart Is

 A gingerbread house is such an iconic symbol of Christmas.
 It is the perfect activity to bring people together and create something beautiful… that you can eat!
 If you’re like us, you can’t help but also love peeling back the gingerbread layers of this mysterious structure.
-Keep on reading and we promise to take the gilt off your gingerbread and expose the delicious cookie underneath.
+Keep on reading, and we promise to expose the delicious cookie underneath.
 Enjoy!

 Roots of the Gingerbread House

-Jon Lovitch takes the entire year to create his masterpiece called GingerBread Lane and he is the four-time holder of this Village record.
-He set the most recent one in New York in 2017 with 1,251 houses made entirely of edible ingredients.
+For many years, the gingerbread village in Bergen, Norway was known as the largest gingerbread village, but Jon Lovitch took an entire year to create his masterpiece called GingerBread Lane, and he is the four-time holder of this Village record.
+He set the record in New York in 2017 with 1,251 houses made entirely of edible ingredients.
 The Guinness World Records have very strict standards for this record, so the entire village had to be entirely edible.
-For many years, the gingerbread village in Bergen, Norway was known as the largest gingerbread village, but they don’t fit the rules of being entirely edible.

-Although GingerBread Lane certainly has the most houses, the El Dorado Royale resort by Karisma in Playa del Carmen, Mexico has the biggest surface area.
+Although GingerBread Lane certainly has the most houses, the El Dorado Royale resort by Karisma in Playa del Carmen, Mexico has the largest gingerbread surface area.
 It has only 216 houses, but it’s 487 square feet and 72 square inches.
-Many of the gingerbread buildings are exact replicas of buildings in the town of Yucatan Peninsula.
+Many of the gingerbread buildings are replicas of buildings in the town of Yucatan Peninsula.

 Extravagant Gingerbread Replica Manors

 In 2016, artist Christine McConnell was commissioned to recreate The Mystery Winchester House in California in the US.
-This mansion was once owned and renovated by Sara Winchester, who was the widow of the firearms mogul of William Wirt Winchester.
-It’s an enormous house with a lot of architectural curiosities that have lead people to claim it’s the most haunted house in the world.
-When Christine created her version of the house, she had to use some inedible pieces to keep the structure entact, but it was predominantly made of gingerbread and icing.
-She even made a bust (sculptural portraits that stop at the neck or chest) of Sara Winchester out of modeling chocolate.
+This mansion was once owned and renovated by Sara Winchester, who was the widow of the firearms mogul William Wirt Winchester.
+It’s an enormous house with a lot of architectural curiosities that have led people to claim it’s the most haunted house in the world.
+When Christine created her version of the house, she had to use some inedible pieces to keep the structure intact, but it was predominantly made of gingerbread and icing.
+She even made a bust (sculptural portraits of a person’s head, shoulders, and chest.) of Sara Winchester out of modeling chocolate.
 The attention to detail is extraordinary.
 Check out this video to see the incredible 500 lbs replica.

-There are an infinite amount of structures that can be made out of gingerbread and be put on display.
+There are an infinite amount of structures that can be made with gingerbread.
 Of course, there’s the standard house, but you can also find castles, stadiums, boats, and even vehicles.
 The bigger the idea, the better!
-And so many times, those eye-catching, record-breaking structures are made in the effort of raising money and social awareness.
+And many times, such eye-catching, record-breaking structures are made to raise money and social awareness.
 When it comes to the gingerbread house, there’s certainly a special and pertinent opportunity there to make a difference in the world.

 Houselessness in Canada

 One way of clearing the stigma is using intentional choice of words.
-The use of “houseless” versus “homeless” has been proposed as an effort to make people think more about their perception of the people they walk by everyday and humanize them.
-Plus, a house isn’t necessarily a home and someone can have a home without a physical structure.
-Houselessness is a temporary circumstance and should not inflict on the person.
-Society’s perception of this circumstance rife with dehumanization and misunderstandings.
+The use of “houseless” versus “homeless” has been proposed as an effort to make people think more about their perception of the people they walk by every day and humanize them.
+Plus, a house isn’t necessarily a home, and someone can have a home without a physical structure.
+Houselessness is a temporary circumstance and should not be inflicted on the person.

-There is an array of reasons someone may become houseless that look different for every person.
+There is an array of reasons someone may become houseless, including:

-- With the rising housing and rent prices, many people exist in insecure housing environments where one change in their financial situation can mean becoming houseless.
-That change could be an unexpected health bill, increased rent, reduced hours at work, and a miriad of other things.
+With the rising housing and rent prices, many people exist in insecure housing environments where one change in their financial situation can mean becoming houseless.
+That change could be an unexpected health bill, increased rent, reduced hours at work, and a myriad of other things.

-- Mental health and addiction are more common in people experiencing houselessnes than the general population, but it it is not necessarily always a reason.
-It can be both a cause and effect of houselessness.
+Mental health and addiction are more common in people experiencing houselessnes than the general population, but it is not necessarily always a reason.
+It can be both a cause and effect.